icgc-argo/wfpm/README.md

 wfpm new workflow demo-fastqc-wf
 ```

-You may response most of the fields with the default values.
+You may response most of the fields with the default values, except for using `0.2.0` for package version.
 Notice that there are dependencies the new
 workflow requires:
-* `github.com/icgc-tcga-pancancer/awesome-wfpkgs1/demo-fastqc@0.1.0`
+* `github.com/icgc-tcga-pancancer/awesome-wfpkgs1/demo-fastqc@0.2.0`
 * `github.com/icgc-argo/demo-wfpkgs/demo-utils@1.2.0`

 `wfpm` will automatically install and test dependent packages in a temporary directory, once verified
 all dependencies tested successfully, they will be copied over to the project space.
 You should see the
 message: `New package created in: demo-fastqc-wf.
 Starting template added and committed to git.
 Please continue working on it`.
-Template code is added to the `demo-fastqc-wf@0.1.0` branch,
+Template code is added to the `demo-fastqc-wf@0.2.0` branch,
 and WFPM CLI sets the newly created package as currently *worked on* package, you may verify it by
 running: